 What does he mean by differently?
 That's about the consistency of the results, he says.
 Numbers allow for more certainty that a particular piece of crowdsourced data is accurate (and therefore that it could offer wider utility) - more so than if you're trying to deal in crowdsourced text or multimedia.

 He gives the example of asking users to submit data about the current U.S. president.
 Text and multimedia answers allow for too much responder leeway.
 While video responses would require large amounts of processing power to analyze what you're looking at, and while crowdsourced numbers won't always be right, the more responses you get the more certain you can be which of the numbers is the right number.
+Level of quality and swiftly services, they do my assignment online for really short time.

 "How many presidential terms has Obama served?"
 Nine people say 2.
 One person takes it too literally and tells you 1 (i.e. he hasn't finished / served his full 2nd term yet).
 But now you're in business, you can be pretty confident the answer is 2.
 You can do simple maths on numbers," says Walsham.